Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the level of harm to society.

-The Leading Group's opinions, although not legally binding, contain practical guidance relating to anti-commercial bribery and gifts and business hospitality in China.
+The Leading Group's opinions, although not legally binding, contain practical guidance relating to bribery and gifts and business hospitality in China.

 Gifts to government officials

 According to the relevant rules (some of which are non-binding), the following are considered unacceptable:

 - offering cash gifts or their equivalent (eg, securities with cash value, payment vouchers and commercial prepaid cards) to government officials in the context of their public service activities;

 - providing gifts (regardless of their value) to government officials which could influence their impartiality in performing their public functions;